Ko Libong

-Ko Libong is one of 550 islands in the Andaman Sea.
-Lying off the coast of Thailand, it is a sub-district of Kantang District, Trang Procince, which includes Mu Ko Libong Archipelago and a small section of the shoreline near Kantang.
+Ko Libong (เกาะลิบง) is one of 550 islands in the Andaman Sea.
+Lying off the coast of Thailand, it is a part of an eponymous sub-district of Kantang District, Trang Province, which also includes several other islands of the Libong Archipelago and a small section of the shoreline near Kantang.

 Geography

 Ko Libong, Trang's largest island, is 30 minutes by long-tail boat from Hat Yao Ban Chao Mai Pier.
 Less visited than neighbouring isles, Ko Libong is known for its flora and fauna as much as for its beaches.
 The island is home to a small Muslim fishing community and has a few resorts on its west coast beaches.